eddy-bryan/terminal-to-do/README.md

 dates for new tasks could be added in the past tense used date method from the datetime module to check if parsed_date is in past tense

+no way of exiting or cancelling when not in main menu

+multiple tasks can be added with the same task name